How to Get Into Medical School: The Complete Guide (2025)

 2. MCAT Scores & Section Expectations

 The MCAT is important because it’s the only standardized comparison point across all applicants.
 While 508 is the national average for accepted students, top schools often look for 515+.
+That being said, there are many programs that are within range for applicants below the average as well.
+In general, if you can score above 500, and the rest of your stats and experiences are strong, you’re still in the game!

 Some important things to note: 1) Some schools screen by section, not just total score.
 2) They often compare first attempt vs. retakes, not just the highest score.
 3) A great MCAT can’t rescue a weak application, but it can solidify a strong one or make up for gaps in other areas.
 With your MCAT score, AdComs want to know that you have demonstrated critical thinking, scientific reasoning, and test-day poise under pressure.